 Pastries were purchased, coffee was drunk, and a general feeling of well-being that I remembered so well from that day nearly seven years ago descended on us all.
 The food is excellent and affordable at the Belle Epoque, but the reason I wanted to go back was also for the feeling that I was being cared for.
 There is nothing like starting off an adventure with a little nourishment, even if you have to go a little out of your way to find it.

 After lunch we hopped on yet another bus (the grand total for our first day would end up being six) and rode up to another favorite hangout from our earlier stay, Clissold Park.
 We were surprised to find most of the park, including the ancient manor house and small zoo, under construction.
 (In the coming days we were to discover that much of London is in a similar state in preparation for the 2012 Olympics – I can definitely see how the former government has been charged with being on a spree.)
 The playground where Tommy and I spent many hours is yet untouched, although it too will be getting a grand upgrade.
-But for now it was just as I remembered it, full of children and sand and pigeons and slightly seedy equipment.
+But for now, it was just as I remembered it, full of children and sand and pigeons and slightly seedy equipment.
+I think the London bird netting needs to be upped a notch with all these pigeons everywhere… scary.
 The boys were now wild-eyed with fatigue and screamed and ran as only children who are operating on a few hours sleep seem able.

 We let them run until we could barely stay upright ourselves and all managed to hold it together and stay awake through the two long bus rides home – down into Islington and then back north and west again toward our apartment, which somehow already seemed familiar.
 The boys poked and slapped at each other like puppies and I asked them in less and less patient tones to behave and not to touch each other and Matt reminded us all that we were tired.